What Is Adjusted Trial Balance?

 - Rent is inclusive of refundable deposit of= $ 20,000

-Below entry is done in the Salary account.
+The below entry is done in the Salary account.

-Below entry is done in the Rent account.
+The below entry is done in the Rent account.

-Here, the adjustment will be done of $ 50,000.00 as rent deposit is $ 20,000, rent payable will be $ 30,000.
+Here, the adjustment will be $ 50,000.00 as the rent deposit is $ 20,000, the rent payment will be $ 30,000.

-Adjusted trial balance will be as follows:-
+The adjusted trial balance will be as follows:-

-The adjustments are done as below:-
+The adjustments are made as below:-

-- Rent deposit is taken into consideration.
+- A rent deposit is taken into consideration.

-- Outstanding salary also included in it.
+- An outstanding salary also included in it.

 There are two methods for the preparation –

-Purpose of Adjusted Trial Balance
+Adjusted Trial Balance vs Trial Balance

-- A trial balance is a list of closing balances of ledger account on a certain point of time whereas adjusted balance is a list of general accounts and their balances at a point of time after the adjusted entries have been posted.
+- A trial balance is a list of closing balances of ledger account on a particular point of time.
+In contrast, adjusted balance is a list of general accountGeneral AccountGeneral Account is a deposit account where an insurance company puts all its premiums collected from the policies it underwrites.
+This is used to fund the company’s operating expenses and the payment of several insurance claims & benefits. and their balances at a point of time after the adjusting entries have been posted.

 Adjusted Trial Balance Video